christos8333/wax-prosemirror/README.md

-value; // the actual HTML content of the editor fileUpload; // used for uploading images (should return a promise with the actual file path) placeholder; // a placeholder used for empty documents config; // adds on the editor anything from new services, tools, Pmpplugins etc. Check editoria config (link) readonly; // editor in in read-only mode onBlur; // on focus lost layout; // used to create your own Layout using React components
+value; // the actual HTML content of the editor fileUpload; // used for uploading images (should return a promise with the actual file path) placeholder; // a placeholder used for empty documents config; // adds on the editor anything from new services, tools, Pmpplugins etc. Check [editoria config](https://gitlab.coko.foundation/wax/wax-prosemirror/blob/master/editors/editoria/src/config/config.js)
+TrackChange; // Enable track changes readonly; // editor in in read-only mode onBlur; // on focus lost layout; // used to create your own Layout using React components